BjarkeErichsen/Twitter_sentiment_MLOPS/reports/README.md

 >
 > Answer:

---- OBS> tjek kommando for docker
+---
 We used conda, pipreqs, docker, and git to manage our dependencies.
 The list of dependencies was auto-generated using pipregs where the dependencies exclusevly for development is in requirements_dev.txt and to run the project you would need the dependencies from requirements.txt.
 So to run the project you would need build the docker image and run that container:
-'docker build -f Docker.dockerfile . -t trainer:latest.'
+'docker build -f 'dockerfiles/predict_model.dockerfile' -t twitter-sentiment-app'

 As a new team member you would need to be added as collaborator in Github, clone the repository and run the following commands in their conda environment:
 'pip install -r requirements.txt', 'pip install -r requirements.txt' 'pip install -e .'